awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/basic-deliver.md

 For an Amazon Redshift destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
 Data delivery to your Amazon Redshift cluster might fail for several reasons\.
 For example, you might have an incorrect cluster configuration of your delivery stream, a cluster under maintenance, or a network failure\.
 Under these conditions, Kinesis Data Firehose retries for the specified time duration and skips that particular batch of Amazon S3 objects\.
 The skipped objects' information is delivered to your S3 bucket as a manifest file in the `errors/` folder, which you can use for manual backfill\.
 For information about how to COPY data manually with manifest files, see [Using a Manifest to Specify Data Files](https://docs.aws.amazon.com/redshift/latest/dg/loading-data-files-using-manifest.html)\.

-**Amazon Elasticsearch Service**
+**Amazon OpenSearch Service**
-For the Amazon ES destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
+For the OpenSearch Service destination, you can specify a retry duration \(0–7200 seconds\) when creating a delivery stream\.
-Data delivery to your Amazon ES cluster might fail for several reasons\.
-For example, you might have an incorrect Amazon ES cluster configuration of your delivery stream, an Amazon ES cluster under maintenance, a network failure, or similar events\.
+Data delivery to your OpenSearch Service cluster might fail for several reasons\.
+For example, you might have an incorrect OpenSearch Service cluster configuration of your delivery stream, an OpenSearch Service cluster under maintenance, a network failure, or similar events\.
 Under these conditions, Kinesis Data Firehose retries for the specified time duration and then skips that particular index request\.
-The skipped documents are delivered to your S3 bucket in the `elasticsearch_failed/` folder, which you can use for manual backfill\.
+The skipped documents are delivered to your S3 bucket in the `AmazonOpenSearchService_failed/` folder, which you can use for manual backfill\.
 Each document has the following JSON format:

 ```
 {
     "attemptsMade": "(number of index requests attempted)",
     "arrivalTimestamp": "(the time when the document was received by Firehose)",
-    "errorCode": "(http error code returned by Elasticsearch)",
+    "errorCode": "(http error code returned by OpenSearch Service)",
-    "errorMessage": "(error message returned by Elasticsearch)",
+    "errorMessage": "(error message returned by OpenSearch Service)",
     "attemptEndingTimestamp": "(the time when Firehose stopped attempting index request)",
-    "esDocumentId": "(intended Elasticsearch document ID)",
+    "esDocumentId": "(intended OpenSearch Service document ID)",
-    "esIndexName": "(intended Elasticsearch index name)",
+    "esIndexName": "(intended OpenSearch Service index name)",
-    "esTypeName": "(intended Elasticsearch type name)",
+    "esTypeName": "(intended OpenSearch Service type name)",
     "rawData": "(base64-encoded document data)"
 }
 ```